Prisjakt/feed-specification/docs/faq.md

 <details>
   <summary><strong>How does the Prisjakt Feed relate to Amazon Deal Feeds?</strong></summary>

-We support reading feeds formated according to Amazon Marketplace format but with less data mapped than if you use our format.
+We support reading feeds formated according to Amazon Deals format but with less data mapped than if you use our format.

 </details>